galilley/syncthing-pyselective/README.md

 # Syncthing-PySelective
 Third-party app to realize selective sync in Syncthing.
-It gives minimalistic GUI to select which folders, subfolders and files you want to sync with a local machine.
+It gives minimalist GUI to select which folders, subfolders and files you want to sync with a local machine.

-This is the firt version (0.1.0) which read the glogal folder tree and fill tree view with checkboxes.
-Your choise is transformed to new list of ignores and submitted into Syncthing.
-Please be carefull espessialy with the firsts versions as it could damage your predefined .stignore.
+It reads the global folder tree and fill tree view with checkboxes.
+Your choice is transformed to new list of ignores and submitted into Syncthing.
+Please be careful especially with the firsts versions as it could damage your predefined .stignore.

 ## Limitations
-New items in partially synced folders will *not* send to remote host.
+New items in partially synced folders will *not* send to remote host just because local folders are not discover yet.
-Right now folders and files that already exist remotely can be synced with your local copy.
+Only folders and files that already exist remotely can be synced with your local copy.
-New files created in wholly synced folders will send to remote host.
+However, new files created in wholly synced folders will send to remote host.

 ## How to use
 1. Syncthing app should be started and listen default port.